 Given the linear shape of our building, with a warren of rooms and dead ends, it isn’t practicable to have a one-way system or full social distancing, so the following sets out what we are doing to minimise the chance of spreading COVID and reduce the time people spend close up and face to face.

-Our staff won’t be coming to work at the pub if under-the-weather and we ask that any customers feeling poorly or showing any signs of having COVID do the same and save their visit for another occasion.
+Our staff won’t be coming to work at the pub if under the weather and we ask that any customers feeling poorly or showing any signs of having COVID do the same and save their visit for another occasion.
 Likewise, if you fall into a high-risk category, just to be extra safe, we suggest that for your own good that you stay away until social distancing is no longer deemed necessary.

 Allocated tables only.
 Everyone will need to be allocated a table to sit at whether you are eating or just drinking.
 Naturally, you won’t be chained to the table, but we do ask that when inside you minimise moving around and in particular don’t socialise standing up.
 We know this will be hard and is not really in the spirit of a good country pub but it’s important right now.

 Track and Trace Information.
-We would like a “Table Captain” to write down the names and contact numbers of their party on a form that we will provide.
+We would like a “Table Captain” to write down the names and contact numbers of every member of their party on a form that we will provide.
 This will then be put in a daily file and kept for 21 days for “Track and Trace” purposes.
 We assure you that this information will be kept secure and destroyed as soon as the 21 days have passed.

 Table Service Only.
 I’m afraid that right now we are only permitted to serve customers at their tables, so please do not approach the bar to order.
 We hope this is just a very temporary situation as we like being a proper pub!